All About Holiday Cacti

 Growing Holiday Cacti

-Holiday cacti are not demanding plants.
 All three types require similar growing conditions.
-Indoors, holiday cacti prefer bright, indirect light and temperatures of 60 to 70°F. Grow in well-drained potting soil, but a special cactus mix is not required.
+Indoors, holiday cacti prefer bright, indirect light and temperatures between 60°F and 70°F. Grow in well-drained potting soil, but a special cactus mix is not required.
 All-purpose potting soil can be used if it drains well.
-Plants grow best when slightly pot-bound so only repot when plants completely outgrow the container.
+Plants grow best when slightly pot-bound, so only repot when they have completely outgrown the container.
 Holiday cacti can go many years without repotting.
 When needed, the best time to repot is spring or early summer when plants are not in bloom.

 Holiday Cactus Variety